precice/precice.github.io_old/03-faq.md

 ## Can the individual solvers run on two different platforms on two different machines in/out of a network?

 Yes, at least as long as communication over TCP/IP is possible.
-The participants find each other using a network address, which is written in a file and read once in the beginning of the simulation.
-For this reason, all the participants need to be started from the same directory.
+The solvers find each other using a network address, which is written in a file and read once in the beginning of the simulation.
+For this reason, all solvers need to be able to at least access a common file system.

 ## Can preCICE couple more than two participants?